Lascabim/Lascabim/README.md

-## Olá sou o Lascabim, um gamer entusiasta em programação!
+## Hi, I am Lascabim, a gamer who is learning how to code!

 <div align="center">
   <a href="https://github.com/lascabim">